Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 That’s why your main focus should be on increasing your customer retention rate, not on converting as many customers as possible.
 Customer attrition should be more of a focus as opposed to customer acquisition.

-Subscription companies are always selling, and customers can cancel any time — each month, your customer has the option of deciding to spend their money somewhere else.
+Each month, your customer has the option of deciding to spend their money somewhere else.

 Don’t assume that they’ll just stick with you.
 You need to be proactive and remind your customers of the value you’re offering.